external-mirrors/pleroma/docs/development/setting_up_pleroma_dev.md

 # Setting up a Pleroma development environment

-Pleroma doesn't *just* work when running local.
-Mostley this is because you probably won't be running over https locally.
+Pleroma requires some adjustments from the defaults for running the instance locally.
 The following should help you to get started.

 ## Forking